 The first in an occasional series.
 This is part of The Colorado Sun’s Capitol Sunlight project.
 See more Capitol Sunlight stories here.
+And read part two and part three in the series.

 In between briefings and meetings at the Capitol this week, first-year state Rep. Lisa Cutter received a phone call from a young woman she met on the campaign trail.